GoogleCloudPlatform/pubsub/load-test-framework/README.md

 3. Go to the "IAM" tab, find the service account you just created and click on the dropdown menu named "Role(s)".
 Under the "Pub/Sub" submenu, select "Pub/Sub Admin".

+    If you don't see the service account in the list, add a new permission, use the service account as the member name, and select "Pub/Sub Admin" from the role dropdown menu in the window.

+    Now, the service account you just created should appear in the members list on the IAM page with the role Pub/Sub Admin.
+If the member name is gray, don't worry.
+It will take a few minutes for the account's new permissions to make their way through the system.

     Finally, the key file that was downloaded to your machine needs to be placed on the machine running the framework.
 An environment variable named GOOGLE_APPLICATION_CREDENTIALS must point to this file.
 (Tip: export this environment variable as part of your shell startup file).